rtfisher/flashx_docker/README.md

 ## Features

 - Reproducible environment for Flash-X development and execution
+- Automatic installtion of requisite MPI and HDF5 libraries
+- Conda Python environment with yt toolkit for analysis of Flash-X data
 - Linux UID/GID mapping to maintain correct file ownership on host
 - Automatically mounts a user directory to the container desktop
 - Compatible with Linux, macOS, and Windows (via WSL2)